mehulagg/gitlab/doc/development/feature_flags/index.md

 ## When to use feature flags

-Developers are required to use feature flags for changes that could affect availability of GitLab functionality.
+Developers are required to use feature flags for changes that could affect availability of existing GitLab functionality (if it only affects the new feature you're making that is probably acceptable).
 Such changes include:

 1. New features in high traffic areas (e.g. a new merge request widget, new option in issues/epics, new CI functionality).